ryanoasis/nerd-fonts/src/readme-per-directory-addendum.md

   * If you are limited to monospaced fonts (because of your terminal, etc) then pick a font with the `'Mono'` suffix.
     * This denotes that the Nerd Font glyphs will be monospaced not necessarily that the entire font will be monospaced

+### Ligatures

+By the *Nerd Font* policy, the variant with the `'Mono'` suffix is not supposed to have any ligatures.
+Use the non-*Mono* variants to have ligatures.

 ### Explanation

 Once you narrow down your font choice of family (`Droid Sans`, `Inconsolata`, etc) and style (`bold`, `italic`, etc) you have 2 main choices: